Orzo al Limone with Crispy Parmesan Chicken

 1. Cook the creamy lemon orzo.

-1. Spoon a bed of creamy lemon orzo onto a shallow bowl or plate to serve.
-Top with a sliced crisp chicken parmesan cutlet.
+1. Spoon a bed of lemon orzo onto a plate and top with sliced chicken.

 Recipe Tips

-• After dredging the chicken, press the breadcrumbs firmly onto the chicken to help them adhere and form a sturdy crust.
+• Press the breadcrumbs firmly onto the chicken after dredging so they adhere well and create a sturdy, even crust.

-• Transfer cooked cutlets to a wire rack set over a baking sheet or paper towel–lined plate to drain excess oil and stay crispy.
-Sprinkle immediately with flaky salt.
+• Drain the cutlets on a wire rack set over a baking sheet or a paper towel lined plate.
+This helps excess oil drip away and keeps the chicken crispy.

 🐝 Made this recipe?
 I’d love to know how it turned out!
 Please leave a ⭐️ star rating and a comment below.
 Your feedback helps more people discover my recipes and supports my blog.